Socializing feral cats,copyright (c) 2021 Frania Shelley-Grielen. All rights reserved.

 and your voice; reading prevents unwelcome eye contact and guarantees a

-- Classical music has been proven to soothe animals; a classical radio station will
+- Classical music has been proven to soothe animals; a classical radio station

-announcers) with classical melodies.
+voices (the announcers) with classical melodies.

 - Give them something to do and somewhere to do it.
-Scratching posts and puzzle
+Scratching posts and

-rattle are a must) afford an enriched environment, necessary for welfare.
-Cats
+covered mice that rattle are a must) afford an enriched environment,

-feel secure in their new environment where they
+vital to allow them to feel secure in their new environment where they

 - Interactive play is huge in creating positive relationships between human and